 - If you filter both inbound and outbound traffic:

-- If you can’t disable outbound filtering or upgrade your firewall you can temporarily work around this by resolving your FQDN to an IP address using this DNS Lookup Tool.
-However, because the IP address can change at anytime, we don’t recommend using this method.
+- If you can’t disable outbound filtering or upgrade your firewall, you can temporarily work around this by resolving your FQDN to an IP address using a DNS lookup tool.
+However, because the IP address can change at any time, Zendesk doesn't recommend using this method.

-Outbound Email Servers IP addresses are listed in our SPF record, which we update as needed.
+The IP addresses of outbound email servers are listed in our SPF record, which we update as needed.

-host -t TXT mail.zendesk.com
+host -t TXT mail.zendesk.comor

 dig txt mail.zendesk.com

 If you’re using Zendesk Talk, specific IP addresses need to be accessible.
 For a list of IP addresses, see Talk network requirements.